-This document has been prepared by [Bath & North East Somerset Council] (the "Administering Authority", or "we") in its capacity as the administering authority of the Fund and sets out the Fund’s policy on the retention of personal data in accordance with data protection legislation applicable to the Administering Authority when processing personal data.
+This document has been prepared by Bath & North East Somerset Council (the "Administering Authority", or "we") in its capacity as the administering authority of the Fund and sets out the Fund’s policy on the retention of personal data in accordance with data protection legislation applicable to the Administering Authority when processing personal data.

-As data controllers, we are required by legislation to comply with the principles of data minimisation and storage limitation.
+As controllers, we are required by data protection legislation to comply with the principles of data minimisation and storage limitation.
 Personal data we process:

 - must be adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed; and